Sofi Tukker: History

 Their song "Drinkee" from the Soft Animals EP was nominated for a 2017 Grammy for Best Dance Recording.
-"Drinkee" is adapted from a poem written by the Brazilian poet, Chacal, sung sensually amidst cowbells, bongos, electric guitars and deep driving bass.
-Their song "Drinkee" is featured in The Incredible Jessica James.
+"Drinkee" is adapted from a poem written by the Brazilian poet Chacal, sung sensually amidst cowbells, bongos, electric guitars and deep driving bass.
+The song is featured in The Incredible Jessica James.

-In June 2019, their most recognisable track “Feeling Good” played in the trailer for the television series Dead to Me.
+In June 2019, "Feeling Good" played in the trailer for the television series Dead to Me.
 This track was also featured in the soundtrack of the 2020 feature film Birds of Prey.

 On April 24, 2020, Australian radio station Triple J premiered a new song created by the duo titled "When the Rona's Over", as part of a COVID-19 self-isolation musical challenge nicknamed Quarantune.

-Sofi Tukker began DJing while sheltering at home due to the COVID-19 outbreak, reaching already 400 performances on April 19, 2021.
+Sofi Tukker began DJing while sheltering at home due to the COVID-19 outbreak, reaching 400 performances on April 19, 2021.
 Along the way, the show was expanded to Twitch, Facebook, Discord, Instagram Live.
 A social media-connected community of fans, known as the "Freak Fam", have even formed their own channels and held Zoom dance parties during the livestream.

 In February 2022, Sofi Tukker debuted "Original Sin", the first single from their upcoming second album Wet Tennis.
 Sofi Tukker's second studio album Wet Tennis was released on April 29, 2022.

+Sofi Tukker performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.

+In May 2025 they released their new album, butter, exploring diverse brazilian genres such as samba, MPB, bossa nova, brazilian funk and carimbó and featuring brazilian artists such as Seu Jorge and Liniker.

-Features
+Features and appearances

 Their song "Johny" is featured in EA Sports' FIFA 17, and was adapted from a poem by Brazilian poet Paulo Leminski.

 Their 2017 song "Best Friend" was played during the iPhone X full commercial reveal at the Apple Event on September 12, 2017.
 It is also included in the football game FIFA 18, the second straight year that a song of theirs has been included on the soundtrack of FIFA.
-It is also playing in the club scene in the 2018 movie Ocean's Eight, as well as during The Block Season 17 Episode 32 'Living & Dinings Continue'.
+It is also playing in the club scene in the 2018 movie Ocean's 8, as well as during The Block Season 17 Episode 32 'Living & Dinings Continue'.

 The clean version of their song "Batshit", titled "That's It (I'm Crazy)", was featured in a TV commercial for Apple promoting their special edition iPhone 8 RED smartphone in 2018.

-Both "Best Friend" and "Batshit" were featured the episode "Robert Diaz (No. 15)" (season 6, episode 22) of the TV series The Blacklist.
+Both "Best Friend" and "Batshit" were featured in the episode "Robert Diaz (No. 15)" (season 6, episode 22) of the TV series The Blacklist.

 On June 28, 2018, they collaborated with Italian DJ Benny Benassi for the single "Everybody Needs a Kiss", and on September 14, 2018, they released a remix of "Energia" with Brazilian singer Pabllo Vittar.

 "Baby I'm a Queen" is featured in Xbox Game Studios' Forza Horizon 4.

+"Purple Hat" is featured in Netflix's To All the Boys: PS I Still Love You.